 Some couples today choose to cohabit without having a state-issued marriage license because filing with the state may mean having less retirement and Social Security benefits.
-But what does the Bible say about that?
+What does the Bible say about that?

 The Scriptures state that marriage is a lifelong relationship between a man and a woman.
 “So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man’s ribs and then closed up the place with flesh.
 Then the Lord God made a woman from the rib he had taken out of the man, and he brought her to the man.
 The man said, ‘This is now bone of my bones and flesh of my flesh; she shall be called “woman,” for she was taken out of man.’
 That is why a man leaves his father and mother and is united to his wife, and they become one flesh” (Genesis 2:21–24).

-The marriage union takes place by a mutual commitment before God in a public vow.
+The marriage union takes place by a mutual commitment before God in a public vow before people.
+The Bible teaches, “Every fact is to be confirmed by the testimony of two or three witnesses” (2 Corinthians 13:1).
 Couples commit publicly before God and man to be dedicated only to each other in a relationship that would last as long as they both shall live (1 Corinthians 7:39) for God hates divorce (Malachi 2:14).
 Without a public bond, couples find it easier to end their secret commitment.

 Check out our Bible Answers page for more information on a variety of topics.